ozaner/ozanerhansha.github.io-OLD/_posts/math/prob-notes/00-0-0-prob-notes-3.md

 date: 2019-01-21
 tags: math probability-theory
 ---
-Notes for *A First Course in Probability* Ch.
-3 - Conditional Probability and Independence
+My notes on Ross' *A First Course in Probability*.
+Chapter 3 - Conditional Probability and Independence

 ## Conditional Probabilities
 Conditional probabilities arise when we have partial information about an experiment.
 That is, given that an event $F$ has occurred, the probability that an event $E$ occurs is denoted and given by: